 Story of pounamu

 Pounamu is culturally significant to Māori and all New Zealanders because it links heaven and earth, along with the stars and water.
 Whanau or families who maintain their heirloom pieces keep a connection with their heritage and history.

 There are many different legends about the origin of pounamu.
 One well known story tells of Poutini who fell in love with Waitaiki - a beautiful married woman that he saw bathing in the river.

 Poutini was chased by the husband Tamāhua who had kidnapped his wife Waitaiki.
 Fearing capture but refusing to give up his love, Poutini turned Waitaiki into his essence - pounamu - and laid her in the riverbed at the junction of the Arahura river with a stream that became known as Waitaiki.

 Te Aika recounts two other stories that came from Kati Wairaki - his personal hapu or clan.

 "The first is the story of Tairea waka, which was wrecked and carried by a great wave to Hohonu river and turned into stone.
 The waka forms the stone reef of pounamu in the mountains, which is the source of all pounamu stones found in the river (now known as ‘Greenstone River’).

-"The second story comes from ancient tradition.
-The tradition describes the origin story of all pounamu.
+"The second story comes from ancient tradition which describes the origin story of all pounamu.
 It begins with the creation of the universe and follows the creation of all the senior gods to Raki, the god of heaven.
 He coupled with Papatuanuku - the goddess of earth and his third wife.
 From this union was born a daughter, Kamaukiwho and from her came a long line including the star constellations, Parinui and Pariwhiti.
 From these were born sea goddesses.
 One was called Anu Matao, who coupled with Takaroa and from these two atua (ancestors), was born Pounamu."